 The sound of yips, yelps, screams and squabbles is an intriguing sound, but hardly the sound of a sophisticated predator.
-Yet, African wild dog (or painted wolf) is considered the most successful hunter in Africa.
+Yet, the African wild dog (or painted wolf) is considered the most successful hunter in Africa.
 They are a beautiful contradiction in the African ecosystem.
-With an endearing quirkiness to them, with long, lanky legs and mickey mouse ears, exquisite colouring and an infectious joy in their nature.
+With an endearing quirkiness to them, with long, lanky legs and mickey mouse ears, exquisite colouring and infectious joy in their nature.
 Household puppies rolling around and chasing each other one moment and highly-focused hunters the next moment.
 Part of their struggle is this enduring narrative that only follows them on the hunt and dubs them ‘killing machines’.
 But that is why I prefer to tell the story of the ‘underdog’.

 We were walking on the shoreline of the Zambezi River in Mana Pools, a place where animals and humans roam on foot in harmony.
 Our senses were heightened, reconnecting to the primal insights of the environment; listening, watching and walking.
 We stopped to admire an impressive eland, amazed by his size.
 Our incredible guide Alf spotted a round ear in the distance.
 One of the painted wolves had stood up and Alf’s hawk-like eyes had spotted him.
 Our hearts pounded in our ears as Alf told us we should go closer to inspect.
 We stopped under a tree and there they were – 17 of them, 7 adults and 10 pups.